-Paper 1: Education with Theory and Methods – this 2 hour written examination carries 33.3% of the weight of your A Level grade and will assess your knowledge of the content taught on topics 4.1.1, 4.1.2 and 4.1.3.
+Paper 1: Education with Theory and Methods – this 2 hour written examination carries 33.3% of the weight of your A Level grade and will assess your knowledge of the content taught from topic 1.
 This is achieved through a mixture of short answers and extended writing.

-Paper 3: Crime and Deviance with Theory and Methods – this 2 hour written examination carries 33.3.% of the weight of your A Level grade and will assess your knowledge of the content taught on topics 4.3.1 and 4.3.2.
+Paper 3: Crime and Deviance with Theory and Methods – this 2 hour written examination carries 33.3.% of the weight of your A Level grade and will assess your knowledge of the content taught in topic 3.
 This is achieved through the use of short answers and extended writing.

 Please Note: to complete this course you will need to take the standard A Level examinations which you’ll need to book yourself.

 The dates for these can be located on the AQA website; however, we can provide you with a list of test centres.
 There will also be an exam fee which is separate from the cost of this course.

 There are no entry requirements for this course